How Did Alia Bhatt React When She Bagged Inshallah Opposite Salman Khan?

 Speaking of the status of her upcoming projects, Alia revealed that Sadak 2's shooting has already begun, while Brahmastra's shoot is almost over.

-Alia is pretty excited about next year as it holds many big releases.
+Alia is pretty excited about the next year as it holds many big releases.
 Alia says, "Next year is again going to be very exciting year for me because I'm working with Sanjay Leela Bhansali for the first time, working with Salman for the first time, working with Ranbir for the first time, Ayan for the first time, Mr. Bachchan, like a lot of first time, my dad for the first time.
 So next year actually is gonna be super special and I really hope it goes well."

-Currently, Alia is in news owing to her latest song release, Prada.
+Currently, Alia is in the news owing to her latest song release, Prada.
 If you haven't watched it yet, check it out here..